kinwahlai/kinwahlai.github.io/_posts/blog/2016-11-13-if-you-invite-your-team-member-to-create-apple-id-youre-doing-it-wrong.md

 ---

 > I invite my new member to join the apple development team.
-He may need to create a new Apple id.
+He may need to create a new Apple ID.
 Then he has to create a CSR to create a development cert and import into keychain access.
-He has to do all these before he can start development on actual device.
+He has to do all this before he can start development on the actual device.
 On top of that, if he want/need to build adhoc or production ipa, then I need to share with him the distribution cert and provision.

-This is the typical scenario when a new member join my team.
+This is the typical scenario when a new member joins my team.
 This is just the beginning.
-It may takes up to 30 mins ~ 1 hr if everything works fine.
+It may take up to 30 mins ~ 1 hr if everything works fine.
 Usually, I face some problem with provision profile during the process.

-I found a new way to do it, which is using **match** in fastlane framework.
+I found a new way to do it, which is using **match** in the fastlane framework.
 Here is the snippet from [match website](https://github.com/fastlane/fastlane/tree/master/match)

 > A new approach to iOS code signing: Share one code signing identity across your development team to simplify your codesigning setup and prevent code signing issues.
 >
->**match** is the implementation of the [https://codesigning.guide](https://codesigning.guide concept). match creates all required certificates & provisioning profiles and stores them in a separate git repository.
-Every team member with access to the repo can use those credentials for code signing. match also automatically repairs broken and expired credentials.
+>**match** is the implementation of the [https://codesigning.guide](https://codesigning.guide) concept.
+Match creates all required certificates & provisioning profiles and stores them in a separate git repository.
+Every team member with access to the repo can use those credentials for code signing.
+Match also automatically repairs broken and expired credentials.
 It's the easiest way to share signing credentials across teams

 In short, it stores all certificates and provision profiles for the shared Apple ID account in a git repo.
-Then share those with everyone in the team.
+Then share this with everyone in the team.

 #### Using match with your new project